Thursday, October 12, 2017

 galaxies_cat.columns = ['AIRMASS', 'CAMCOL', 'COMP', 'DEC', 'DEVFLUX', 'EB_MINUS_V', 'EXPFLUX', 'EXTINCTION', 'FIBER2FLUX', 'FIBERID', 'FIELD', 'FINALN', 'FRACPSF', 'ICHUNK', 'ICOLLIDED', 'ID', 'IMAGE_DEPTH', 'IMATCH', 'INGROUP', 'IPOLY', 'ISECT', 'MJD', 'MODELFLUX', 'MULTGROUP', 'NZ', 'PLATE', 'PSFFLUX', 'PSF_FWHM', 'RA', 'RERUN', 'RUN', 'R_DEV', 'SKYFLUX', 'SPECTILE', 'Selection', 'TILE', 'Value', 'WEIGHT_CP', 'WEIGHT_FKP', 'WEIGHT_NOZ', 'WEIGHT_SEEING', 'WEIGHT_STAR', 'WEIGHT_SYSTOT', 'Weight', 'Z']

 In this tutorial, we will use only a subset of the columns given here.
 Namely, we will only use the positions of the galaxies given by the angles on the sky in 'RA' (right ascension) and 'DEC' (declination) as well as the redshift 'Z'.
 The redshift describes how much the light spectrum of the galaxy has been shifted in wavelength due to the expansion of the Universe.
-Most of the galaxies in this dataset are several billion light-years away from us, meaning the light traveled a significant fraction of the existence of the Universe before reaching us.
+Most of the galaxies in this dataset are several billion light-years away from us, meaning the light travelled a significant fraction of the existence of the Universe before reaching us.
 Galaxies which are further away have a larger redshift and we will use the redshift later together with the right ascension and declination to get a 3D position for all galaxies.

 Let's explore the dataset a bit before we go any further.
 We can read in the data